opencog/atomspace-dht/README.md

 ## Alpha version 0.1.2
 Most things mostly work.
 See the [examples](examples).
 Some unit tests pass.
-There are several show-stopper or near-show-stopper issues preventing further development see the issues list below.
+There are several show-stopper or near-show-stopper issues preventing further development; see the issues list below.

 ### Status
 In the current implementation:
  * OpenDHT appears to be compatible with the requirements imposed by the AtomSpace backend API.
 It seems to provide most of the services that the AtomSpace needs.
-This makes future development and operation look very promising.
+This makes future development and operation look promising.
  * Despite this, there are several serious issues that are roadblocks to further development.
 These are listed below.
  * The implementation is almost feature-complete.
 Missing are: